 What’s next

-The techniques in this example (multi-source ingestion, array field filtering, hybrid search, PII scrubbing, and temporal scoring) generalize beyond financial documents.
+The techniques in this example (multi-format ingestion, array field filtering, hybrid search, PII scrubbing) generalize beyond financial documents.
 The same patterns apply to healthcare records, legal documents, or any domain where you need to search across heterogeneous document formats with structured metadata filtering.

 Frequently asked questions.